 What is a service request?

 A service request is any type of request from a user who needs support, information, or some kind of action in the day-to-day operation of a business.
-Service requests are received in nearly every area of a business, including:

 Because service requests can come from so many different places, addressing them efficiently requires a well-planned strategy for receiving and acting on them.